IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 4. For each master node:
    1. Enable the attach/detach capability for the kubelet service.
    2. If the controller-manager is configured to run as a pod in your Kubernetes cluster, allow for event recording in controller-manager log file.
-5. If dedicated SSL certificates are required, see the Managing SSL certificates section in the IBM Storage Enabler for Containers.
+5. If dedicated SSL certificates are required, see the Managing SSL certificates section in the IBM Storage Enabler for Containers user guide.
 6. When using IBM Cloud Private with the Spectrum Virtualize Family products, use only hostnames for the Kubernetes cluster nodes, do not use IP addresses.

 Prior to installing the Helm chart for Storage Enabler for Containers in conjunction with IBM Spectrum Scale, verify the following: